 John Pennekamp Coral Reef State Park

-The first undersea park in the United States, Key Largo’s John Pennekamp Coral Reef State Park at MM 102.5 encompasses about 70 nautical square miles.
+The first undersea park in the United States, Key Largo’s John Pennekamp Coral Reef State Park at mile marker 102.5 encompasses about 70 nautical square miles.

 Visitors can enjoy unmatched snorkeling to see colorful coral reefs.
 Divers can experience the thrill of discovering the underwater Christ of the Deep statue, symbolizing peace of mankind and resting in nearly 25 feet of water, at Key Largo Dry Rocks.

-There’s also canoeing, kayaking and salt-water fishing in designated areas.
+There’s also a visitor center, canoeing, kayaking and salt-water fishing in designated areas.
 The park offers 2.5 miles of marked mangrove wilderness and tropical hammocks in upland areas.
 There are three designated swimming areas with beaches on Largo Sound.
 A beach wheelchair is available upon request.